stefanofa/awesome/TOPICS.md

 *   [muety/wakapi](https://github.com/muety/wakapi) - 📊 A minimalist, self-hosted WakaTime-compatible backend for coding statistics

+*   [stormkit-io/www-stormkit-io](https://github.com/stormkit-io/www-stormkit-io) - Stormkit is a self-hostable, highly performant and scalable PaaS for modern web applications.

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
 Self-host or use our hosted version at https://app.flagsmith.com.

 *   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer